-The Gueron Scholars Program offers paid internships for undergraduates and master’s-level students and doctoral fellowships (with stipends) for students engaged in dissertation research.
-The program is designed to introduce students from groups that are traditionally underrepresented in the education and social policy research communities to MDRC.
+The Gueron Scholars Program (GSP) offers paid internships for undergraduates and master’s-level students and doctoral fellowships for students engaged in dissertation research.
+The program seeks to engage and encourage individuals from groups that are underrepresented in the education and social policy research communities.

 All interns and fellows participate in the intellectual life of MDRC by attending seminars and project meetings, and have the opportunity to attend trainings to develop specific skills and knowledge areas.
-At the end of the eight-week program, interns and fellows also have an opportunity to give a presentation on their summer experience at MDRC.
+At the end of the eight-week program, interns and fellows give a presentation on their summer experience at MDRC.

 Internship Opportunities

-The GSP Undergraduate Internship invites rising undergraduate seniors of diverse backgrounds to be part of multidisciplinary teams developing evaluation research on current social policy issues at our NYC office.
+The GSP Undergraduate Internship invites rising undergraduate seniors to be part of multidisciplinary teams developing evaluation research on current social policy issues at our New York City office.

-The GSP Doctoral Fellowship brings Ph.D. candidates pursuing independent, self-directed research on economic and social problems affecting low-income Americans to both our NYC and California offices.
+The GSP Doctoral Fellowship brings Ph.D. candidates pursuing independent, self-directed research on economic and social problems affecting low-income Americans to both our New York City and California offices.

 MDRC’s Commitment to Diversity

-To advance our mission, we must recruit and retain staff that encompass a diversity of backgrounds and perspectives, ensure equity in our policies and practices, and build a culture of inclusion, in which all of our staff feel welcome and valued.
-Promoting these values at MDRC improves the quality and relevance of our research, as well as the daily experiences of our staff.
-Read the full statement
+To advance our mission, we recruit and retain staff who encompass a diversity of backgrounds and perspectives, strive for equity in our policies and practices, and create a culture of inclusion, in which all of our staff feel welcome and valued.
+Advancing these values at MDRC improves the quality and relevance of our research, as well as the daily experiences of our staff.